ElineVerbon/ReadySetGo/README.md

 # ReadySetGo
 Program to play Go against computer players, or to watch Go being played by two computer players.

+Take care: this program  __only works if you have Java 11 installed__.
+Please install Java 11 if necessary.

 To get the program up and running, open a command line terminal.
 1. First make a clone of this repository by typing in the following lines in the terminal and hitting enter after each line:
  * mkdir goGameDirectory